PycWB/pycwb/docs/source/pipeline_lifecycle.rst

 Selected pixels are grouped into **clusters** (per resolution level) and then merged into **superclusters** across resolutions.
 A sub-network cut removes clusters unlikely to be astrophysical.

+This is the pycWB equivalent of the cWB-2G ``netcluster::supercluster`` stage: merge across resolutions, attach time-delay amplitudes, apply ``subNetCut``, and defragment surviving clusters.

 - Config: ``TFgap``, ``Tgap``, ``Fgap``, ``subnet``, ``subcut``
 - Module: :py:mod:`pycwb.modules.super_cluster_native`